|College:||Louisiana State '86|

 Daye is married to the former Kathy Polko, also a graduate of LSU and a former All-SEC selection in gymnastics.
 His father Donnie Daye played for the 1958 National Champion LSU Tigers as a fullback/linebacker and coached for over 13 years, six seasons of which he was the defensive coordinator at New Mexico State University.
 His mother Penny was a feature majorette for the University of Missouri.

 H.T.
 Kinney comes to Southern after a season at Division III Wisconsin-Whitewater, and he has Division I experience at Liberty, Nichols State, Wagner and Hofstra.
-He will serve as the passing game coach and co-offensive coordinator, while also assuming the role of assistant head coach.
+He serves as the passing game coach and offensive coordinator, while also assuming the role of assistant head coach.

 "I'm very excited to bring in a coach of H.T.'s caliber to our program," Daye said.
 "I've known him for a long time and have had the chance to work with him on a few different occasions.
 He's a very loyal man and will be a great fit for both the MSSU football program, as well as the Joplin community."